List of Sikkim cricketers

 This is a list of cricketers who have played first-class, List A or Twenty20 cricket for the Sikkim cricket team, representing the Indian state of Sikkim.
-The side was established in July 2018 and played its first matches during the 2018–19 Indian cricket season.
+The team was established in July 2018 and played its first matches during the 2018–19 Indian cricket season.

 The details given are the players name.
-Note that some players will have played senior matches for other sides, including the India national cricket team.
+Note that some players will have played senior matches for other teams, including the India national cricket team.